hahey/lanyon-hakyll/README.md

 ## Lanyon for Hakyll

-This theme is a fork of [Lanyon](https://github.com/poole/lanyon) based on [Poole](https://getpoole.com/) originated by Mark Otto (mdo).
+This theme is a port of [Lanyon theme](https://github.com/poole/lanyon) originated by Mark Otto (mdo) for Haskell-based static site generator [Hakyll](https://jaspervdj.be/hakyll/) originally written by Jasper Van der Jeugt.

-The pagination code is modified from [the code by Mike Limansky](https://github.com/limansky/limansky_me/blob/master/src/site.hs).
+The pagination code is a modified version of [the code by Mike Limansky](https://github.com/limansky/limansky_me/blob/master/src/site.hs).

-The dynamic sidebar activation is explained in [my blog](https://heuna-kim.net/posts/2020-11-19-Hakyll-Sidebar-Activation.html).
+The dynamic sidebar activation is explained in my [blog post](https://heuna-kim.net/posts/2020-11-19-Hakyll-Sidebar-Activation.html).

-The current version does not support tags and related posts but it will be updated soon.
+The current version does not support tags, related posts, and syntax highlight but it will be updated soon.

 ### Previews